TheOnlyRealCoder/AdvancedMacros.github.io/_docs/reference/events.md

 	4. Unformulated Text
 	5. Extras

-Extras can be tooltips, functions or click actions
+Extras can be tooltips, functions or click actions.<br>
-In the example below you can see that the &T code makes it so clicking on the players name will type "/msg Player366" without sending.
+In the example below you can see that the `&T` code makes it so clicking on the players name will type `/msg Player366` without sending.
 ![Event Details](/assets/img/events/chat.png)

 ### ChatFilter